QCDIS/NaaVRE-website/Readiness-level-framework.md

     - The code is available on a repository with version control (e.g. git).
 [2]
       - The version control tool allows others to suggest changes.
 [3]
     - The code has a version number.
 [3]
-    - Versions of used software and libraries are explicitly set to prevent compatibility problems.
-[5]
   - [Parallel processing](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb) is applied where suitable.
 [3]
   - Unit tests: Notebook cells, and methods have unit tests to document their behavior.
 [4]
   - There is a description of the architecture of the virtual lab (e.g. There is a flowchart showing the notebook cells and classes).
 [5]